jara001/f1tenth-rules/rules_v3.md

 ## Track

-Racing track is...
+Racing track is a delimited area used for racing.

 The competition rules must specify:

 - Nature of the surface (flatness, reflectiveness, material).
-- Nature of the room.
+- Nature of the room (e.g., walls/windows, ceiling type).
-- Type of delimiters (air ducts, cardboard boxes).
+- Type of delimiters (e.g., air ducts, cardboard boxes).
 - Height of delimiters.
 - Maximum size (e.g., area) of the track.
 - List of used track features.

 ### General track notes

-- The surface friction may slightly differ across the track.
+- The surface friction may naturally slightly differ across the track.
+- When the room is surrounded by windows or semi-transparent surfaces, it might result into incorrect sensor measurements.
 - When the track is delimited by a set of pipes (on top of each other) there might be gaps between them.
+- Due to the car tilting, the sensors might see over the track borders.
-- When multiple tracks are present, their parameters may differ.
+- When multiple tracks are present, their parameters, features and overall nature may differ.

 ### Track behaviour